HassanSajjad-302/iso-papers/my-paper.md

 This reduces IO in cases where the BMI is read by multiple compilations.
-Only BMI is selected because source-file and header-files will likely be read just once (to build header-unit or module) and these could potentially be edited while the build is underway.
+Only BMI is selected because source-file and header-files will likely be read just once (to build header-unit or module), and these could potentially be edited while the build is underway.
 Similarly, object files are also read just once in most cases.

-Now, when the compiler needs a module, or needs to resolve a header-include, compiler sends the respective message and waits for the respective response.
+Now, when the compiler needs a module or needs to resolve a header-include, the compiler sends the respective message and waits for the respective response.
 If the file is BMI, then this is a shared memory object.
+Besides the requested file,
+the compiler also sends the dependencies of the file.
+The `deps` only contains unique elements.
+It does not contain an already sent dependency.
+The compiler should not re-request an already sent file, however, this is not an error.

-Compiler sends ```CTBLastMessage``` once it has completed the compilation or the compilation failed. if the compilation succeeds and compilation produces a BMI, then compiler waits for the
+Compiler sends ```CTBLastMessage``` once it has completed the compilation or the compilation failed.
+If the compilation succeeds
+and compilation produces a BMI, then compiler waits for the
 ```BTCLastMessage```, otherwise it can exit.